jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 - Scope:
     - Some content in the idea box is also out-of-scope.
     - Strategy: Goal of the Language: It mentions fundamental principles, that may become out-of-scope.
-Higher Goal does too.
+Higher Goal might too.
 Might I separate these things?
 So say: it’s a (diagrammatic) programming language.
 I had thoughts about saving the higher goals for later.

 The scope used to be split in two: Language Spec and the rest.